Short-Form Video Strategy for Home Service Businesses

 Angle: Visual transformation content that's inherently satisfying

-Why it works: Pressure washing and deep cleaning videos are among the most-replayed content categories on TikTok because the gradual reveal of the clean surface triggers a deeply satisfying visual response that viewers find almost meditative.
+Planning note: Pressure washing and deep cleaning videos are among the most-replayed content categories on TikTok because the gradual reveal of the clean surface triggers a deeply satisfying visual response that viewers find almost meditative.
 The "15 years" detail creates anticipation by establishing how dramatic the transformation will be, and the specific timeframe makes the content feel real rather than staged.
-This format also transcends geographic boundaries, building a massive follower base that includes both potential local customers and a global audience that boosts overall account authority.
+This format also transcends geographic boundaries, building a large follower base that includes both potential local customers and a global audience that boosts overall account authority.

 The Horror Story